T0B1K/IssueClassifier/README.md

 ---

 ## Further ideas to improve the classifier
-- one vectorizer for each classifier, so that the vectorizer might are able to learn a bit more about the nature of the issues
+- One vectorizer for each classifier, so that the vectorizer might are able to learn a bit more about the nature of the issues.
-- using deep learning to increase the performance
+- Using deep learning to increase the performance.
-- more sanity checks - not all the documents have been completely sanity checked and this is a major issue in the trainings data.
+- More sanity checks - not all the documents have been completely sanity checked and this is a major issue in the trainings data.
-- if all the libraries are updated to python 3.9, the type annotations in python can be adapted / updated to a more understandable / better readable format.
+- If all the libraries are updated to python 3.9, the type annotations in python can be adapted / updated to a more understandable / better readable format.
 - ... **[TODO]**